Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 The safest parts of Cancun are the hotel zone, Playa Mujeres, and downtown.

-These areas all have a strong police presence to deter crime and respond quickly whenever there are incidents.
+These areas have a strong police presence to deter crime and respond quickly to incidents.

 Most hotels and resorts have security guards too.